Some people distrust God because they believe he condones sexism and authorizes the subjugation of women.

 The puzzle pieces have different shapes but the same surface area.
 Each veneer depicts a complementary portion of the artist’s likeness.

-The two pieces are unique, but they share common elements.
-Each displays an equal measure of the artist’s skill.
-Each merits the same level of admiration.
+The two pieces are unique, yet they share common elements.
+Each displays an equal measure of the artist’s skill and merits the same level of admiration.

 Neither puzzle piece is superior to the other.
 Neither is servile to the other.
-Neither transcends the other in priority.
+Neither takes precedence over the other.

 The artist values both pieces equally because each is essential to the self-portrait.
-His image is incomplete until they are conjoined.
+His image remains incomplete until the two are joined.

-God values every facet of his character uniformly.
-If he favored men over women, he would demean the aspects of himself that women most embody.
+God values every facet of his character equally.
+If he favored men over women, he would demean the aspects of himself that women embody most fully.

 God is not self-loathing.